imccart/physician-hospital-VI/data.md

 * **[\_Instruments\_Data.do](analysis/_Instruments_Data.do)**: Links PFS-derived revenue measures for constructing instruments related to integration incentives.
 Includes both individual physician and aggregate group-level metrics.
 * **[\_PhysicianHospital\_Data.do](analysis/_PhysicianHospital_Data.do)**: Finalizes the physician-hospital analytic dataset by merging in spending, quality, physician, and hospital variables.
 Performs data integrity checks and creates flags for complete cases.

-These components are merged and finalized in the master script `main.do`, which applies final imputations, constructs analysis flags, and saves the dataset as `FinalEpisodesData.dta`.
+These components are merged and finalized in the analysis script `main.do`, which applies final clean-up, constructs analysis flags, and saves the dataset as `FinalEpisodesData.dta`.

 ## Notes